Financial Assistance for Teacher Education Students

 For graduate students, SUNY Plattsburgh offers approximately 25 graduate assistantships each year and up to 5 graduate diversity fellowships.

 Graduate Diversity Fellowships: U.S. citizens or permanent residents who will contribute to the diversity of the student body are eligible to apply by February 15.
 The fellowships are available to new applicants to SUNY Plattsburgh’s graduate programs.
 Full-time enrollment (12 credits) is required.
 Stipend amounts are determined by the campus and depend on annual funding from New York State.
-Applications are available in the Plattsburgh Graduate Admissions Office.
+Applications are available at the SUNY Plattsburgh Graduate Admissions Office.